When will omicron peak in the US?

-(NEXSTAR) — Omicron is spreading so rapidly in the United States, the curve of new COVID-19 cases looks more like a straight vertical line.
+(NEXSTAR) — Cases of the omicron variant are spreading so rapidly in the United States, the curve of new COVID-19 cases looks more like a straight vertical line.

 Over the past week, the country has seen an average of about 580,000 cases per day — with one day spiking up past 1 million new reported cases — shattering records set earlier in the pandemic.